youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions.md

 It solves the problem of vanishing gradient on both sides by returning a value “a” on the negative side and it does the same thing as ReLU for the positive side.

 * Softmax: it is usually used at the last layer for a classification problem because it returns a set of probabilities, where the sum of them is 1.
 Moreover, it is compatible with cross-entropy loss, which is usually the loss function for classification problems.

+### Q3: You are using a deep neural network for a prediction task.
+After training your model, you notice that it is strongly overfitting the training set and that the performance on the test isn’t good.
+What can you do to reduce overfitting? ###